elusivecodes/FyreCollection/README.md

 **Is Empty**

-Determine if the collection is empty.
+Determine whether the collection is empty.

 ```php
 $isEmpty = $collection->isEmpty();